 Mortgage Electronic Registration Systems (MERS)

 The amount of money available for mortgages is increased by their securitization into mortgage-backed securities (MBS).
 However, the securitization process involves the reassignment of the mortgage from the loan originator to the securitization trust.
 To facilitate the transfer of titles among financial institutions and to save on the recording fee of $35 that is typically charged by the county courthouses where land title records are typically held, the financial institutions created a corporation to hold title to the mortgage that would allow electronic reassignment of beneficial owners to the mortgage.
-This corporation, created in 1995, is known as the Mortgage Electronic Registration Systems, Inc., commonly known as MERS (sometimes referred to as MERSCORP, Inc.), a corporation registered in Delaware and headquartered in Reston, Virginia.
+This corporation, created in 1995, is known as the Mortgage Electronic Registration Systems, Inc., commonly known as MERS (sometimes called MERSCORP, Inc.), a corporation registered in Delaware and headquartered in Reston, Virginia.

 MERS operates a computer database that includes information on servicing and ownership rights of mortgage loans.
-MERS is the mortgagee of record and agent of transfer for most mortgages because it eliminates the county recording fee - which varies around $35 - and enables the electronic registration of ownership interests and servicing rights in its database.
+MERS is the mortgagee of record and agent of transfer for most mortgages because it eliminates the county recording fee - which averages around $35 - and enables the electronic registration of ownership interests and servicing rights in its database.
 MERS contains records for 50% to 60% of the residential mortgages in the United States.

 The creation of mortgage-backed securities required several changes of ownership.
 Using county land records often required manual registration and the payment of recording fees for each change of title and many recording offices could not keep up with the deluge of recordings that were required for the securitization process.
 In the same way that a county land record would link a parcel of land with its owner, a record in the MERS database is substituted for the county land record so that recording fees can be avoided and the change of ownership can be registered electronically.

-Many mortgages include boilerplate secured agreements that include the following clause: "MERS as a separate corporation that is acting solely as nominee for lender and lender successors and assigns.
+Many mortgages include boilerplate secured agreements that include the following clause: "MERS is a separate corporation that is acting solely as nominee for lender and lender successors and assigns.
 MERS is the mortgagee under this Security Instrument."

 Loan originators, servicers, and other financial institutions pay MERSCORP membership fees and per transaction fees for access to the MERS database.
 According to testimony before the United States House of Representatives, Committee on the Judiciary, by Christopher L. Peterson, MERSCORP only tracks ownership rights if the financial institution reports the change of ownership, but that the institution is under no obligation to do so.